UPDATE: This post was updated on March 27, 2025 to include nutrition information.

 Ingredients

-- Fresh strawberries: fresh is best, but frozen would work here as well.
-Dice the strawberries fairly small.
+- Fresh strawberries: Fresh is best, but frozen would work as well.
+You'll want a small dice for the strawberries.
 A little texture to the compote is a good thing, but you want to be able to get a spoonful that has panna cotta as well as a little rhubarb and a little strawberry all in one bite, so you don't want to leave the berries too big!

-- Fresh rhubarb: fresh is best, but frozen would work here as well.
+- Fresh rhubarb: Again, fresh is best, but frozen would work as well.
 Slice the rhubarb into ½-inch pieces.

 See the full recipe and directions below.

-Panna cotta is very easy to make, but there are a few things you want to be careful of.
+Panna cotta is very easy to make, but there are a few things you want to watch out for.

 Pour the coconut milk into a small saucepan and sprinkle with the gelatin.
 Let sit until it looks wrinkled.

-Add the sugar and stir to make sure the sugar and gelatin are dissolved.
+Add the sugar and stir until dissolved.
 Do not boil the liquid.
 Transfer to small ramekins or cups.

 Let simmer a few minutes, then cool.
-Once your panna cottas are firmed and your compote is cool, you can assemble your dessert.
+Once your panna cottas are firm and your compote is cool, you can assemble your dessert.

-Making sure that the milk does not boil is key.
-The gelatin and the sugar will dissolve quickly.
-Heating the mixture speeds that up a bit, but it does not need to be hot to do so.
+- Do not boil the milk.
+The gelatin and the sugar will dissolve quickly so be ready.
 If you see the milk starting to steam, remove the pan from the heat and keep stirring.

 Equipment

-Very little is needed to make panna cotta.
-You'll need a small saucepan to heat the milk mixture (I like to use the Le Creuset Enameled Sauce Pan) and a strainer to strain the panna cotta before pouring it into cups.
-For the cups, you can use individual-sized ramekins (something like these) or I like to use the low Bodega Glasses from Crate & Barrel for a clean, minimal, modern presentation.
+You'll need a small saucepan to heat the milk mixture and a strainer to strain the panna cotta before pouring it into cups.
+For the cups, you can use individual-sized ramekins or decorative glassware (like these low cocktail glasses or these scalloped ice cream glasses).

 Storage

-Store the panna cotta in cups with a plastic wrap covering.
+Refrigerator Storage: Store the panna cotta in cups covered with plastic wrap.
 Store the fruit compote in a separate airtight container.
 When they're stored separately, these will stay fresh for up to 5 days.
 If they've been mixed (the fruit compote is on top of the panna cotta), it's best to eat them within 24 hours as the fruit juices will start bleeding into the custard.

 Dairy-Free Panna Cotta with Stawberry Rhubarb Compote